JdeRobot/dl-digitclassifier/README.md

 # Digit Classifier
-<code>digitclassifier</code> is a JdeRobot component which captures live video and classifies the digits found in every frame with a convolutional neural network built with Keras.
+<code>digitclassifier</code> is a JdeRobot component which captures live video and classifies the digits found in every frame with a convolutional neural network.
+Implementations in both Keras and Tensorflow are available.
 ## Usage
 In order to test it with Python 2.7 you must install:
 * JdeRobot ([installation guide](http://jderobot.org/Installation))